 The cost recovered by the provider for their support workers’ travel must comply with the NDIS pricing arrangements and price limits document which is updated every few months.

 You can choose whether or not to agree to your support worker’s travel time being claimed by the provider.

 A formal service agreement over the arrangement should include how and when providers will be claiming the travel time for their workers, as well as your responsibilities and the provider’s responsibilities and how long the arrangement will last.

 If a support worker is travelling to a location to provide service to more than one person – for example, if you live in a group home and share a support worker for certain tasks – the travel claim should be split between you and the other people receiving that support.

 This split funding arrangement could be part of your service agreement.

-Remember that the travel claim will mean money is coming out of your NDIS plan to fund your support worker’s travel and make sure that your service agreement represents the best use of your funds.
+Remember: the travel claim will mean money is coming out of your NDIS plan to fund your support worker’s travel, so make sure that your service agreement represents the best use of your funds.